ElvisWang2010/WROFE-2025/README.md

 </br>

 ## Steering
 Our prototype used a commercial chassis.
 However, we quickly identified that the steering system was inefficient and turned asymmetrically.
 To overcome this, we engineered a completely new steering system from the ground up, 3D-printing all components to achieve the symmetric and precise control we needed.
 We created two different steering designs, the first features a mounting frame that secures the system to the chassis, a servo linkage arm that connects directly to the servo motor, and steering knuckles.
 However, the second design showed more promise.
-After testing, its performance outclassed the first design.
-Consisting of
+After testing, its performance outclassed the first design, consisting of an antisway arm, steering knuckles, and control arm, providing a more consistent turn, easier assembly, and increased durability.
 </br>

 <img width="1000" height="650" alt="image" src="https://github.com/user-attachments/assets/ae47c905-b52a-4d0d-850f-63ae427cce4b" />